SIF Hybrid Long-Short Funds India: Meaning, Strategy, Funds & Returns

 What the short side can and cannot do.
 The short positions in these funds are capped at 25% of NAV.
 In a sharp, broad market sell-off, even a well-executed short book can only partially offset a declining long portfolio.
 The short side is designed to generate alpha through stock selection and reduce portfolio beta over time, and not to make the fund market-neutral or immune to corrections.
 Investors entering this category need to understand this boundary.

-This data spans between six weeks and six months of fund history, which is far too short to evaluate long-term performance or fund manager skill.
+This data spans between four months and eight months of fund history, which is far too short to evaluate long-term performance or fund manager skill.
 A meaningful assessment requires at minimum two to three years of data across rising, falling, and sideways markets.
 Early NAVs reflect market conditions more than execution quality.
 Past performance, especially at this stage, does not indicate future returns.

 Taxation here is more straightforward than the hybrid SIF category.
 Since all equity long-short SIFs maintain at least 65–80% in equity, they follow equity mutual fund taxation rules.